ybthummar/EraAI/README.md

-# EraAI - Full Stack AI Career Coach
+# EraAI - AI Career Assistant

 A powerful and intelligent career coaching platform that leverages AI to help users navigate their career paths.
 Built with modern full-stack technologies, EraAI provides resume analysis, personalized career guidance, job matching, and more.